National Association of Base Ball Players: Professionalism

 The NABBP was initially established upon principles of amateurism.
 However, even early in its history some star players, such as James Creighton of the Excelsior club of Brooklyn, received compensation, either secretly or through emoluments.
 In 1866, the NABBP investigated the Athletic club of Philadelphia for paying three players, including Lip Pike, but took no action against either the club or the players.
 However, as inter-club competition became more intense and clubs sought to secure the services of the best players, unofficial payments became common.
 To maintain the integrity of the game, at its December 1868 meeting the NABBP established a professional category for the coming 1869 season, and clubs who desired to pay players were now free to do so without sanction.

 Cincinnati's Red Stockings was the first to so declare and was among the most aggressive in recruiting the best available players (as a result of which they became the most dominant club of the era).
 Twelve clubs, including most of the strongest in the NABBP, ultimately declared themselves professional for the 1869 season.

 Conflict arose, however, between amateur and professional interests.
 Important issues included how the championship was to be decided and regulating players jumping from one team to another.
 As a result, after three years of this experiment, most of the leading professional clubs broke away in 1871 to found the separate National Association of Professional Base Ball Players (NAPBBP).
-The earlier NABBP continued for approximately two more years with a more diminished status before disbanding into state and regional aggregations.
+The earlier NABBP continued for about two more years with a more diminished status before disbanding into state and regional aggregations.

 Members

 Contrary to the organization name, NABBP members were clubs, not individual players.
 Generally the clubs joined the association and retained membership by sending delegates to the annual convention, usually in the December preceding each season (the ancestor of modern Major League Baseball's so-called Winter Meetings).
 Membership mediated by state associations was introduced only after ten years; then dozens of clubs from a distant state could join and remain in the NABBP by organizing a state association whose delegates would participate in the national meeting.

-The number of clubs at the convention, and thus in the association, increased from 16 to 25 after the first year, and to 50 by spring 1859.
-This list gives the sixteen who convened in 1857, followed by the three later members who survived to be charter members of the new National League of Professional Base Ball Clubs (known later simply as the "National League") in 1876; none of the original sixteen made it into the National League.
+In the year following the 1857 convention, the number of clubs in the association increased from 16 to 25, and had reached 50 by spring 1859.
+Below are listed the 16 original members, followed by the only three who survived to become charter members of the new National League of Professional Base Ball Clubs (later known simply as the "National League") in 1876.